-Brooks is blunt in expressing the first remedy: It may be hard, but we have to do it.
+Brooks is blunt in expressing the first remedy: Christianity is difficult, but we must press on.

 Think of any great thing worth accomplishing.
-Which of them can be obtained without hard work, dedication, and sacrifice?
+Which of them can you obtain without hard work, dedication, and sacrifice?
 An Olympic gold medal.
 Remission from cancer.
 A healthy, well-adjusted child.
 A beautifully painted masterpiece.
 No shortcut or simple formula can deliver any of them.

 My particular interest, for nearly all of my life, has been drumming.
 At the age of seven I began private lessons.
 I practiced countless hours.
 By the time I graduated from high school I had several honors, achievements, and recognitions to look back on.
 But I can admit now that I could have practiced even more, and I might have achieved even greater levels of success.

 Suppose I gave you the names of who I consider to be the five greatest drummers of all time.
 Ask each of them, “What does it take to achieve your level of proficiency?”
 You might hear a little of, “Well, I had some good luck,” or, “I met the right person at the right time who gave me a break.”
 But without exception what you’d hear the most would be, “Practice.
 Keep practicing.
 When you feel like you can’t practice any more, keep practicing.”